 Therapy is shunned as a weakness.
 Self-help books are looked at as a waste of time.
-Meditation and yoga is something they can't be bothered with.
+Meditation and yoga are something they can't be bothered with.
 Really?!
-Does he think not dealing with his issues and continuing to have failed relationships is a better way of handing things?
+Does he think not dealing with his issues and continuing to have failed relationships is a better way of handling things?

-1. Is insecure—constantly worrying that he is not good enough.
-Although he might have been confident in getting you to date him, most likely he was also filled with self-doubt that he hid from you.
+Is he constantly worrying that he is not good enough?
+Although he might have been confident in getting you to date him, most likely, he was also filled with self-doubt that he hid from you.

-2. Doesn't love himself—this guy will find more things that are wrong with himself than things that he likes (a lot of these negative thoughts he will keep in his head).
+This guy will find more things that are wrong with himself than things that he likes (a lot of these negative thoughts he will keep in his head).
 A guy who lacks self-love will show this in how he treats himself.
-This guy will think that by putting everyone and everything before him—the ultimate self-sacrifice—people will love him—and in time he will grow to love himself.
+This guy will think that by putting everyone and everything before him—the ultimate self-sacrifice—people will love him—and in time, he will grow to love himself.
 Not true.

-3. Doesn't believe he deserves love—a man like this usually comes from a divorce family, was a single child, or didn't get enough attention as a child.
+A man like this usually comes from a divorced family, was a single child, or didn't get enough attention as a child.

 This man might have hope for love, but he does not fully believe that someone will love him for him.
 Instead of being the best version of himself—which is why women become involved with him—he will instead self-sabotage the relationships.
 Causing the end of a relationship keeps his heart protected because there is no way (in his mind) he is good enough or deserving of love.

-4. Has little faith in himself—this guy might be really smart and even talented, but he lacks true belief in himself, which will hold him back from excelling to his greatest potential.
+This guy might be really smart and even talented, but he lacks true belief in himself, which will hold him back from excelling to his greatest potential.
 This holding pattern is due to the negative words he fills his mind with.
-His lack of faith in himself will not only affect his life, but also in his relationships.
+His lack of faith in himself will not only affect his life but also in his relationships.
 How can he believe that his relationship will be successful if he constantly doubts himself and you?
 He can't.